tsurovec/thecatch-2023/3-troubles-on-the-bridge/a_captains-password.md

 We're given two files - a Keepass database and a memory dump.

-Quick research revelas that it's possible to get Keepass master password from a crash dump:

-https://github.com/vdohney/keepass-password-dumper (needs .NET7.0)
+A quick check `strings crashdump.dmp | grep -i keepass` seems to indicate that Keepass 2.35 was used.
+That version has CVE-2023-32784 vulnerability which enables us to recover most of the master password from a memory dump: https://github.com/vdohney/keepass-password-dumper (needs .NET7.0)

 `dotnet run ../crashdump.dmp` ->